axiosvisuals/generator-axios-lambda/README.md

 # generator-axios-lambda
 Yeoman generator to make developing Lambda Functions at Axios simpler and faster.

+## What's in here?
+Files necessary for creating a Lambda function managed by Apex, a command line tool for building, managing, and deploying functions.

+* `generators`
+  * `app` a Yeoman app for generating a Lambda functions' subdirectories
+  * `node` templates for a Node Lambda function
+  * `python` template for a Python Lambda function

 ## Setup

 Within the generator-axios-lambda dir